-IoT has evolved from an experimental to a backbone technology able to connect myriads of people, things, and services for a large range of businesses.
-At the same time, the emergence of SDN can ideally handle IoT challenges for elasticity, heterogeneity, and mobility, offering an architecture that abstracts decision making away from the data plane and providing a programmable network facility.
-Along these lines, we propose MINOS, a multi-protocol SDN platform for IoT that implements service awareness utilizing appropriate SDN abstractions and interfaces for logically centralized network control of diverse and resource-constrained IoT environments, two network protocols that are deployable and configurable on demand, and a GUI that provides a bespoke dashboard and a real-time visualization tool.
-Due to its components, MINOS enables experimentation with novel network control features and protocols that realize optimized routing over heterogeneous IoT nodes, application of real-time strategies as a response to dynamic network conditions, support of individual protocol configurations per node, and flexibility to accommodate new protocols and control algorithms.
-Our results demonstrate MINOS as an enabling platform for two protocols, CORAL-SDN and Adaptable-RPL, which, in comparison with the state-of-the-art IoT routing protocol RPL, improve the packet delivery ratio with relatively small control overhead.
+Abstract-Internet of Things (IoT) has evolved from an experimental to a backbone technology able to connect myriads of people, things, and services for a large range of businesses.
+At the same time, the emergence of Software-Defined Networking (SDN) can ideally handle IoT challenges for elasticity, heterogeneity, and mobility, offering an architecture that abstracts decision-making away from the data plane, and provides a programmable network facility.
+Along these lines, we propose MINOS, a multi-protocol SDN platform for IoT that implements service-awareness utilizing: (i) appropriate SDN abstractions and interfaces for logically-centralized network control of diverse and resource-constraint IoT environments; (ii) two network protocols that are deployable and configurable on-demand; and (iii) a Graphical User Interface (GUI) that provides a bespoke dashboard and a real-time visualization tool.
+Due to its components, MINOS enables: experimentation with novel network control features and protocols that realize optimized routing over heterogeneous IoT nodes; application of real-time strategies as a response to the dynamic network conditions; support of individual protocol configurations per node; and flexibility to accommodate new protocols and control algorithms.
+Our results demonstrate MINOS as an enabling platform for two protocols, the CORAL-SDN and the Adaptable-RPL, which, in comparison with the state-of-the-art IoT routing protocol RPL, improve the packet delivery ratio with relative small control overhead.

-INTRODUCTION
+I. INTRODUCTION

-Nowadays, Internet of Things (IoT) technology holds a cardinal role as an enabler for a highly diverse set of services in respect to their requirements, including extremely high data rates, ultra low latency, low power consumption, large number of connected devices, and high mobility.
-Paramedics, a typical e-health example, demand high data rates in real time to support live video streaming to hospitals.
-On the other hand, wide sensors' deployments gathering ground and atmospheric measurements in large areas prioritize scalability issues over data rates.
-Traffic prioritization is a crucial requirement in harsh working environments that use IoT devices' deployments for safety reasons (e.g., prevent or face accidents); in this case, connectivity is of paramount importance.
-Finally, applications with mobile IoT devices, such as drones or human wearables, strive for efficient solutions (e.g., neighbor discovery and routing) that handle mobility and take into account constraints such as the remaining battery power.
+Nowadays, IoT technology holds a cardinal role as an enabler for a highly diverse set of services in respect to their requirements, including extremely high data-rates, ultra low latency, low power consumption, large number of connected devices, and high mobility.
+Paramedics, a typical e-health example, demand high data-rates in real-time to support live video streaming to hospitals.
+On the other hand, wide sensors' deployments gathering ground and atmospheric measurements in large areas, prioritize scalability issues over data-rates.
+Traffic prioritization is a crucial requirement in harsh working environments that use IoT devices' deployments for safety reasons (e.g. prevent or face accidents); in this case, connectivity is of paramount importance.
+Finally, applications with mobile IoT devices, such as drones or human wearables, strive for efficient solutions (e.g. neighbor discovery and routing), that handle mobility and take into account constraints, such as the remaining battery power.